one-giant-leap/training-with-power/README.md

 Paddling more efficiently is about developing a technique that converts as much of your energy output as possible into forward boat motion.

 #### How do you achieve these objectives?
 It starts with being able to accurately measure and track your energy output - a direct measurement of intensity.
+You can measure and track your energy output with a power meter.

+This guide will provide you with everything you need to know about training with power, and how using a power meter as a training tool can help you achieve the results you want on the water.